-1.4 Quality policy
+1.4.
+Quality Policy

-To achieve global standards and excellence in teaching, Research, and consultancy by creating an enabling environment in which the Faculty and students share a passion for creating, sharing and applying knowledge to improve the quality of education continuously.
+To achieve global standards and excellence in teaching, Research, and consultancy by creating anenabling environment in which the faculty and students share a passion for creating, sharing and applying knowledge to continuously improve the quality of education.

-2 Purpose & Scope of the Regulations
+2. Purpose & Scope of the Regulations

 GITAM's Academic regulations provide a framework for the functioning of all programmes of study in the University.
 The regulations include procedures and practices that are to be followed to ensure academic standards in the University.
-The Academic Council approves the regulations of GITAM.
+The Academic Council (AC) approves the regulations of GITAM.
 These regulations may be amended with the approval of the Academic Council to meet evolving conditions.
 The updated regulations will come into effect from the next academic year.
 GITAM, at its discretion, may introduce changes during a session where it is necessary because of the changed circumstances or mandated to do so by the statutory bodies.
-Communication regarding amendments to the regulations will be published on the University website and sent through the University mail system.
-For messages received from any other mode of communication, the student has to verify the authenticity by visiting the University website.
+Communication regarding amendments to the regulations willbe published on the University website and sent through the University mail system.
+For messages received from any other mode of communication, the student has to verify the authenticity by visiting theUniversity website.
 Students must follow the amended regulations as they might impact the process for the award of the degree.
-The regulations apply to all GITAM undergraduate students in the Schools of Business, Humanities and Social Sciences, Science and the Technology undergraduate programmes.
+The regulations apply to all GITAM undergraduate students in the School of Technology except B.Tech.
+(CSBS) and for the B.Com. programme from the School of Business and BCA programme from the School of Science.

-2.1 Current and Official version of Academic Regulations
+2.1 Current and Official Version of Academic Regulations

 The Academic Regulations provide a framework for the education delivered and administered by GITAM University.
 The Board of Studies, acting through the academic administration, is responsible for implementing the Regulations.
 All registered students are subject to the Regulations and must agree and abide by the regulations as a condition of enrolment.
-The students registered at the GITAM University are subject to the University regulations and revisions until the award of their degree.
+The students registered at the GITAM Deemed to be University are subject to the University regulations and revisions until the award of their degree.

-2.2 Updates to the Regulations.
+2.2 Updates to the Regulations